NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 > ".zip", publish it in the "intermediate/" directory, otherwise publish it in
 > the default directory`.

-If we move on to the `output` directive, we find another new parameter: `emit` is used to name the two different outputs, so that they may be referred to separately in downstream processes.
+If we move on to the `output` directive, we find that we have two separate outputs, each with their own `emit` directive, so that they may be referred to separately in downstream processes.
 For example, the `run_multiqc` process uses the `run_fastqc.out.zip` as input, *i.e.* only the compressed files from this process' output.

 > **Note** <br>
 > Notice that you can both use specific files in output definitions (*e.g*